Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Introduction

 \section{Introduction}

-Time series are realizations of diverse phenomena in nature with underlying dynamics of long and short term temporal dependencies.
-Although long term and point wise dependencies can also be critical for certain tasks, it is natural to believe that data points that are close in time are highly \textit{interrelational}.
-One reason why this might be plausible is that in physical world, the direction of time is linear and asymmetric.
-Particular models with such underlying philosophy and inductive bias like Markov Chains are useful in many situations.
-With these observations, we hypothesized that allowing models to be directly encode these \textit{interrelational} time dependencies while still attending to long term time dependencies, can introduce a powerful inductive bias for better performance in relevant prediction tasks.
+Time series are realizations of diverse phenomena in nature with underlying dynamics of long and short-term temporal dependencies.
+Although the long-term and point-wise dependencies can also be critical for certain tasks, it is natural to believe that data points that are close in time are highly \textit{interrelational} \cite{tonekaboni2021unsupervised}.
+One reason this might be plausible is that the direction of time is linear and asymmetric in the physical world.
+Particular models with such underlying philosophy and inductive bias, like Markov Chains, are useful in many situations.
+With these observations, we hypothesized that allowing models to directly encode this \textit{interrelational} time dependencies while still attending to long-term time dependencies can introduce a powerful inductive bias for better performance in relevant prediction tasks.

-RNNs, including its extensions, have these inductive bias already encoded in them.
-However, it is well known that, although RNNs can theoretically account for long term dependencies, learning long term dependencies with gradient descent is difficult in practice \cite{279181}.
-Attention based models, such as Transformers, are designed solving these issues \cite{vaswani2017attention}.
-While Transformers, with right structure, can attend to any pairs of discrete time stamps in parallel, it has no monotonic, \textit{interrelational} bias between data points that are close in temporal domain.
-We hypothesised that by enabling the capacity of learning these temporal biases explicitly, Transformers can learn relevant underlying temporal regularities that are more optimal for prediction tasks of interests.
+RNNs, including their extensions, have these inductive biases already encoded \cite{battaglia2018relational}.
+However, it is well known that, although RNNs can theoretically account for long-term dependencies, learning long-term dependencies with gradient descent is difficult in practice \cite{279181}.
+Attention-based models, such as Transformers, are designed to solve these issues \cite{vaswani2017attention}.
+While Transformers, with the proper structure, can attend to any pairs of discrete time stamps in parallel, it has no monotonic, \textit{interrelational} bias between data points that are close in the temporal domain \cite{dosovitskiy2021image}.
+We hypothesized that by explicitly enabling the capacity to learn these temporal biases, Transformers could learn relevant underlying temporal regularities that are more optimal for prediction tasks of interest.